-We currently operate in the Dallas metropolitan area, part of the broader Dallas-Fort Worth-Arlington metropolitan statistical area.
-The Dallas economy is fueled by the real estate, technology, financial services, insurance, transportation, manufacturing, health care and energy sectors.
-This market is among the most vibrant in the United States with a rapidly growing population, a high level of job growth, an affordable cost of living and a pro-growth business climate.
+We currently operate in the Dallas metropolitan area, which is part of the broader Dallas-Fort Worth-Arlington metropolitan statistical area.
+This area's economy is fueled by the real estate, technology, financial services, insurance, transportation, manufacturing, health care and energy sectors.
+This market area is among the most vibrant in the United States with a rapidly growing population, a high level of job growth, an affordable cost of living and a pro-growth business climate.
 More broadly, Texas is also experiencing significant population and employment growth on a statewide basis.
+Upon completion of our proposed merger with Sovereign, we expect our market area to expand meaningfully within the broader Dallas-Fort Worth metroplex and to develop a presence in other Texas markets including the metropolitan areas of Austin and Houston, Texas.
+We believe these metropolitan areas within Texas represent the primary markets for both our near-and long-term growth.